GregVentures/email_verify/README.md

-Sure, I've formatted your text to make it look cooler and more organized:

 # Email Verification Script

 This Python script provides a convenient way to automate the process of verifying accounts with email and extracting verification codes from emails sent by a specific source.
 It is designed to work with email accounts that are compatible with the `imaplib` library.